ndabAP/vue-command/README.md

   </script>
   ```

-  Now a more complex example.
+  Now a more complex one.
 Let's assume we want to build the Nano editor available in many shells.

   We will use the provided `environment` variable to make sure the editor is only visible when this command is executing and inject a function called `terminate` to tell the terminal that the command has been finished when the user enters <kbd>Ctrl</kbd> + <kbd>X</kbd>.
 Furthermore, we inject the `setIsFullscreen` function to switch the terminal into fullscreen mode.